Oct 2016: I will TPC co-chair for IEEE INFOCOM 2018 (The flagship networking conference)

 are placed in various positions in industry, industrial research labs as well as academia.
 I won the prestigious

 NSF CAREER award in 2006.
-I am an IEEE senior member.
+I am an IEEE fellow.
 I have served in the editorial board for 2 top

 journals (TMC, TWC).
-I have chaired/co-chaired six conferences, including MobiCom 2014, which is the topmost conference in
+I have chaired/co-chaired seven conferences, including MobiCom 2014, which is the topmost conference in

 wireless networking and mobile computing and I have been on the steering committee of IWQoS.
 I have authored 100+ publications and 4 patents.
 One of my papers